 Groundwater resources vary in their quality and quantity across the Lone Star State.
-Aquifer systems and localized regions contain presences of natural and man-made substances at various concentrations.
-Topography, geology, and human development can all impact groundwater quality.
+Groundwater samples may contain natural and man-made substances in various concentrations depending on variables such as the proximity to septic systems, agricultural projects, and suburban development.

-Testing well water every few years is recommended from health professionals to monitor potential contaminants.
+Testing well water every few years is recommended by health professionals to monitor potential contaminants.

 Common groundwater contaminants include the following: